Trauma Informed Yoga Course

 Fee: $250 ($160.75 can be claimed back from Medicare)

-If you would like to participate in our Trauma Informed Yoga Course, click the button below.
-If you have any further questions about our course, feel free to fill in the contact form or give us a call on 08 9520 8315 today.
+If you have any further questions about our course, feel free to fill in the contact form below, we’re always more than happy to help.

 Next course dates: